system76/tech-docs/src/models/meer9/internal-overview.md

 - Wireless card (underneath the NVMe 2280 SSD) is highlighted in red
 - RAM slots are highlighted in pink
 - Motherboard screws are highlighted in white
+- BIOS chip (underneath the M.2 SSDs) is highlighted in black